-Fitbit Charge HR review
+Fitbit Charge HR full review

 Also see: Best Black Friday Fitness Tracker Deals

 Fitbit has now released a new tracker, the Charge 2, which replaces both the Charge and Charge HR.
 The Charge 2 feature set is very close to the HR, and includes heart-rate monitoring despite not boasting the letters HR in its name.
 It now has interchangeable straps and some new alerts to make it a worthy update to the best-selling Charge HR, reviewed here.
 For more details read our Fitbit Charge 2 review.
 The Charge HR is no longer sold direct by Fitbit but remains on sale at online retailers at some possible bargain prices.
 For example, you can pick it up for under £80 on Amazon, John Lewis and Argos which is a great deal compared to its £119.99 RRP and the £129.99 cost of the new Charge 2.